Rimsky Yuen: Education and early career

-Bar Association chairman
+Bar association chairman

 In 2007, Rimsky Yuen was elected chairman of the Hong Kong Bar Association.
 When he was re-elected in 2008, it was revealed that he was a member of the Chinese People's Political Consultative Conference Guangdong Committee.
 Democratic Party chairman Albert Ho and Civic Party member Audrey Eu, called for Yuen to step down.
-Ronny Tong, who had declined a similar offer of appointment to the Guangdong CPPCC during his tenure as Bar Association chairman, also expressed his disappointment in Yuen and expressed his concerns over the potential for conflicts of interest.
+Ronny Tong, who had declined a similar offer of appointment to the Guangdong CPPCC during his tenure as Bar Association chairman, also expressed his disappointment in Yuen and expressed his concerns over potential conflicts of interest.

 In contrast, legislator Kwong Chi-kin of the Hong Kong Federation of Trade Unions supported Yuen's appointment, stating that it would promote cooperation with mainland authorities; an editorial of Wen Wei Po also argued that no conflict of interest arose by Yuen's appointment.
-On 17 January 2008, he was re-elected unopposed.
+On 17 January 2008, he was re-elected as the chairman unopposed for another year-term.

 Secretary for Justice

-In 2012, Yuen was appointed by the Chief Executive-elect Leung Chun-ying as the Secretary for Justice.
+In June 2012, Yuen was nominated by the Chief Executive-elect Leung Chun-ying to be appointed as Secretary for Justice.

 On 25 September 2015, Yuen was elected as an Honorary Bencher of the Middle Temple.